Tawhid-sw/stack-shop-a-tanstack-project/README.md

 ✔ Add to cart & shopping cart management
 ✔ Responsive UI for mobile and desktop
 ✔ Fast navigation with SSR and type‑safe routing
-✔ Backend powered by Appwrite
+✔ Backend powered by Supabase
 ✔ Deployed to Appwrite Sites

 ---